K1NSA/Test/README.md

   <img src="assets/architecture.png" width="90%">
 </p>

 *Overview of our proposed architecture.
-The **xx** module dynamically aligns  features to handle complex motion in UCOD.*
+The **xx** module xxxxx in UCOD.*

 ---

 ## 📂 Dataset: [GBU-UCOD]
-We provide a new/refined dataset specifically designed for challenging motion scenarios in UCOD.
+We provide a new dataset specifically designed for challenging motion scenarios in UCOD.

 ### 📥 Download
 - [Google Drive] | [Baidu Wangpan (Code: xxxx)] | [Hugging Face]